nebari-dev/nebari-docs/docs/docs/how-tos/nebari-environment-management.md

 Once installed, you can use [manage environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#managing-environments) in different ways.

 This is a simple way to set up a new Conda environment named `nebari0` with a specific Nebari version and exactly one extension installed.
-This `nebari0` environment will store all of our packages, including those installed with `pip` because when **pip** is installed into an active conda environment, packages which are then installed with pip will not be saved in the global namespace\_.
+This `nebari0` environment will store all of our packages, including those installed with `pip` because when **pip** is installed into an active conda environment, packages which are then installed with pip will not be saved in the global namespace.
 This especially critical when working with extensions, because `nebari` will detect and apply any extensions installed in your Python environment when it runs.

 ```
 conda create -n nebari0